Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 She shakes her head sharply.

-*"Our Clan has always been about...this.
+*"Our Clan has always been about... this.
 Cubs, the next generation, the future of the species.
-There’s nothing riding on us now that wasn’t riding on us before, except maybe now...maybe it’s riding a little heavier.
+There’s nothing riding on us now that wasn’t riding on us before, except maybe now... maybe it’s riding a little heavier.
 A lot of us used to enjoy taking a few years to just be Sisters, see the world, do some work, you know?"*

 **Now, that’s complicated.**